elastx/elx-docs/content/en/docs/dbaas/guides/terraform_backend.md

 ---

 Copy Client ID and Client Secret.
 We will be using them to authenticate to DBaaS with Terraform.
 Make sure you've copied and saved the client secret before you close the dialog.
-The client secret value cannot be obtained later and you will have to create new a new one.
+The client secret value cannot be obtained later and you will have to create a new one.

 ![Copy credential](/img/dbaas/guides/dbaas_terraform_backend-2.png)